- Food and Cooking»

 Studies show that the resistant bacteria survive on retail meats.
 The best evidence we have for the link between animals and humans is a study from Denmark.
 In the study, a growth – "promoting antibiotic was used only in animals and not humans.
 The animals developed a resistant bacteria that went through the meat supply and showed up causing human infection."
 Despite this evidence the meat industry remains skeptical of such studies, which do not clearly identify animals as the source of antibiotic resistance in humans.

-I certainly hope the the new FDC guidelines as of April, will establish firm guidelines to stop the farmers from giving antibiotics to well animals.
+I certainly hope the the new FDC guidelines will establish firm guidelines to stop the farmers from giving antibiotics to well animals.
 We already know that giving human beings too many antibiotics have caused super-bugs to grow that are difficult to treat.
 At least meat is marked today if it is free of antibiotics.